astalker/caledonian-stamps/meetings.md

 ## 2023 - 2024 ##
 ## SUMMER MEETINGS ##

-Three summer meetings have been arranged for
+Three summer meetings have been arranged for:

-3th July
+3th July 2023

-17th  August
+17th  August 2023

-14th September
+14th September 2023

 Meetings will be held in Anniesland Temple Church – 1pm open for 1:30pm start